nufke/loxberrypwa/docs/JSON-data-model.md

 ## Data model for controls

 This model is used within the app to manage the properties of the control elements.
-The elements in the data model match the MQTT topic names.
+The elements (keys) in the data model match the MQTT topic names.

 Fields indicated with '?' are optional